 To find the location of an existing lateral line, call Water Resources at 336-373-2033 or visit us at 2602 S. Elm-Eugene St., Mondays through Fridays from 8 am to 5 pm.

 Am I required to have a backflow preventer?

 Backflow preventers are required to be installed within 10 feet of non-residential meters and irrigation meters.
 Backflow devices protect public potable water from contamination due to potential cross-connections, backflows or back siphoning.

 What type of backflow preventer do I need?

 Above ground Reduced Pressure Zone Backflow Preventers are required for commercial uses and irrigation systems.
-Visit the Developers and Contractors page for standards on backflow preventers.
+Visit the Backflow Prevention Information page for standards on backflow preventers.

 Contact Water Resources at 336-373-2055 or visit us at 2602 S. Elm Eugene St., Mondays through Fridays from 8 am to 5 pm for more information about connecting to City water/sewer.